-27 Nov On Purpose: Optimal Motivation
+27 Nov Dr. Bob’s Reads: Optimal Motivation

 There is so much information available to us around the topic of team member motivation.
 I enjoy extracting some of the aspects of books and articles that could provide value to our partners and clients.
 While these highlights provide us with great insight, I encourage discovering the resources I’ve drawn from in their entirety!